Webhooks

 That's it.
 Your endpoint will now be called anytime a Document is generated using your Template.

-Channels are care-sensitive!
+Channels are case-sensitive!

 When adding your Template ID to the channels list, always make sure you paste it in upper-case, otherwise your endpoint will never be called.